 2. Non-registered individuals may request (2) intentions and of those one (1) for the weekend.

-Requests for Mass Intentions are made at the parish office, by filling out the form found (Here), at the welcome table or the parish office.
+Requests for Mass Intentions are made at the parish office, by filling out the form found (Here), or the parish office.
 Those who are homebound or unable to visit the office may call in their requests.

 Parish Office Hours: